By Jonathon Burch and Erika Solomon

 However, Khashan said he did not expect a harsh military reaction from Turkey.
 "It is under a tight leash by the United States.
 They don't want to start a war tomorrow."

-Ankara has previously floated the possibility of setting up some kind of safe haven or humanitarian corridor inside Syria, which would entail military intervention, but has said it would undertake no such action without U.N.
+Ankara has previously floated the possibility of setting up a safe haven or humanitarian corridor inside Syria, which would entail military intervention, but has said it would undertake no such action without U.N.
 Security Council approval.

 Turkey has said however that Assad must go.